Maturity: 7 years

 |Federal Republic of Germany||13.50 %|

 |North Rhine-Westphalia||20.00 %|

-The Bund-Laender-Anleihe is traded on all German securities exchanges, on electronic trading systems and OTC.
-After the issue, the consortium banks ensure that there is sufficient tradability.
-The Federal Government/Finance Agency do not currently offer any secondary market activities for the Bund-Laender-Anleihe.
+The Bund-Laender-Anleihe was traded on all German securities exchanges, on electronic trading systems and OTC.
+After the issue, the consortium banks ensured that there is sufficient tradability.
+The Federal Government/Finance Agency did not offer any secondary market activities for the Bund-Laender-Anleihe.